Passing lane: Proper use

+Ontario's Highway Traffic Act does spell out when the left-hand passing lane can be used.
+The act says the left lane should be left open for passing.
+Vehicles travelling slower than “the normal speed of traffic” must use the right lane.

 Truckers often use the passing lane in moderate traffic where legal to do so to reduce travel times, however in many areas, tractor trailers are banned from using the passing lane for safety reasons; these restrictions are normally found along urban, often congested highways with multiple lanes (e.g. Interstate 40 west of Raleigh, North Carolina), or on rural freeways with 6 or more lanes (3 in each direction).

 Hammer lane

-The hammer down lane is another term for the passing lane.
-Its etymology originated with truckers in North America in reference to slamming the accelerator with a foot like hammer.)
+The hammer lane is another term for the passing lane.
+Its etymology originated with truckers in North America in reference to slamming the accelerator with a foot like hammer.

 HOV lanes are not usually considered hammer lanes, but are also used for express travel by commuters.

 Climbing lane

 In hilly terrain, some highways have an additional "climbing lane" or "crawler lane" for the use of heavy or underpowered vehicles which climb hills more slowly than they traverse flat ground.
 For example, a highway with one travel lane in each direction would typically expand to two lanes for traffic proceeding uphill, retaining one lane for downhill traffic.